 The Center supports the U.S. Pacific Command’s objective of developing professional and personal ties among national security establishments throughout the region.
 With a non-warfighting mission, the Center focuses on a multilateral and multi-dimensional approach to defining and addressing regional security issues and concerns.
 The most beneficial result is building relationships of trust and confidence among future leaders and decision-makers within the region.

-APCSS provides a focal point where national officials, decision makers and policy makers can gather to exchange ideas, explore pressing issues and achieve a greater understanding of the challenges that shape the security environment of the Asia-Pacific region.
+DKI APCSS provides a focal point where national officials, decision makers and policy makers can gather to exchange ideas, explore pressing issues and achieve a greater understanding of the challenges that shape the security environment of the Indo-Pacific region.
 As well, the Center gives attention to the increasingly complex interrelationships of military, economic, political and diplomatic policies relevant to regional security issues through its three academic components: executive education, workshops and research and publications efforts.

-Click here for the APCSS Fact Sheet.
+Click here for the DKI APCSS Fact Sheet.